nvngoc2409/genius-chat-widget-sdk-android/Readme.md

 And finally, just call ``showDGChatViewWith(animator: DGChatViewAnimator)`` to present a chat button on top of specified Activity with animation or ``showDGChatView()`` without.

 Methods ``showDGChatViewWith(animator: DGChatViewAnimator)`` and ``showDGChatView()`` returned ``DGChatMethods`` which can be used to performed programmatically widget actions

-Best user experience with DGChatSDK achieved when using maximum possible view size e.g. - full size View or Window itself.

 ## Sample project